Back to blog

 Product marketing answers: who cares, why now, and why us?

 Both questions matter.
 Neither role can answer the other's without help.
-Build the partnership, define the overlap, and coordinate the work — and the rest follows.
+Build the partnership, define the overlap, and coordinate the work.
+The rest follows.

 For the first 90 days of any new PMM role, navigating this partnership is one of the highest-leverage investments you can make.
 The PMM First 90 Days playbook covers how to establish credibility across functions, including with your PM counterpart, from day one.